plone/documentation/docs/contributing/core/plips.md

 ### Evaluating PLIPs

 After you submit your PLIP, the Framework Team will meet within a couple weeks, and let you know if the PLIP is accepted.
-If the PLIP is not accepted, please don't be sad!
+If the PLIP is not accepted, please don't be discouraged!

-Most PLIPs may first start as an add-on, if possible, to make sure it works in practice.
+Most PLIPs first start as an add-on, if possible, to make sure it works in practice.

 All communication with you occurs on the PLIP issue itself.
 Please keep your eyes and inbox open for changes.

 These are the criteria by which the framework team will review your work:

-- What is size and status of the work needed to be done?
+- What is the size and status of the work needed to be done?
 - Is it already an add-on and well established?
 - Is this idea well baked and expressed clearly?
 - Does the work proposed belong in Plone now, or in the future?